As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Purpose

-First, always make sure you have a purpose for why you are running this meeting.
+Always make sure you have a purpose for why you are running this meeting.

-That is so negative for how your reps then view you as an effective coach or leader.
-We always want to make sure we're defining a purpose.
+That is so negative for how your reps then view you as an effective coach or leader – we always want to make sure we're defining a purpose.

-Here's an example of our purpose statement for pipeline.
+Here's an example of our purpose statement for pipeline:

 pipeline 101

-We want to understand the current pipeline and timeframes of pipeline, discuss our lead strategy, decrease our opportunity cycle between our stage one and stage two opportunities.
+• Decrease our opportunity cycle between our stage one and stage two opportunities.

 How can we get more into our lead funnel, and then into our early stages of our opportunities?